-1.1 BARGAINING UNIT.
-Pursuant to Commission Order 03E 097, dated April 28, 2003, wherein the Public Employees Relations Commission issued Certification No. 1391 to the United Faculty of Florida, the University recognizes the UFF as the exclusive representative, solely for the purpose of collective bargaining with respect to wages, hours, and other terms and conditions of employment as specifically set forth in this Agreement, for all employees in the bargaining unit described in the certification.
-Attached as Appendix "A," for information purposes only and not made a part of the Agreement, is the listing of classifications (titles) included in the bargaining unit.
+1.1 Bargaining Unit.
+Pursuant to Commission Order 03E-097, dated April 28, 2003, wherein the Public Employees Relations Commission issued Certification No. 1391 to the United Faculty of Florida, the University recognizes the UFF as the exclusive representative, solely for the purpose of collective bargaining with respect to wages, hours, and other terms and conditions of employment as specifically set forth in this Agreement, for all employees in the bargaining unit described in the certification.
+Attached as Appendix "A," for information purposes only and not made a part of the Agreement, is the listing of position classifications (job code titles) included in the bargaining unit.